hailin-du/Path-to-Data-Science/Chapter 4 Notes.md

 * Try to limit all your code line to a maximum of 79 characters

 ## 4.6.4 Separation
-* New line can seperate code without affecting it, but carefuly using it
+* Newline space can separate code without affecting it, but carefully using it
-* For example, you can seperate your codes using a new line between createing lists and execute lists, so people understand the order of your codes
+* For example, you can separate your codes using a newline space between creating lists and execute lists, so people understand the order of your codes

 ## 4.6.5 PEP 8
 * For more details please click this link below